preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/like-share-rate/index.rst

 To share an article with a colleague, do the following:

 1. Click "Share".
-2. Add the e-mail address to the colleague and click "Send".
+2. Add the email address to the colleague and click "Send".

 Rate a Knowledge article
 **************************